American Revolution: Online Primary Sources

 Newspapers, Broadsides & Pamphlets:

-This database contains digitized issues of the Virginia Gazette beginning with William Parks’ earliest known issue from September 10, 1736 to the Clarkson & Davis’ last issue printed in Williamsburg on December 9, 1780.
+This database contains digitized issues of the Virginia Gazette beginning with William Parks’ earliest known issue from September 10, 1736, to Clarkson & Davis’ last issue printed in Williamsburg on December 9, 1780.

 This database contains digitized issues of various Boston newspapers and pamphlets collected by a Boston shopkeeper named Harbottle Dorr Jr. The materials in this collection were published between 1765 and 1778 in Boston and surrounding towns.